Tŷ unnos: Legal status

-The Ugly House (Tŷ Hyll) near Betws-Y-Coed, a famous example of a tŷ unnos.
+The Ugly House (Tŷ Hyll) near Betws-Y-Coed, claimed to be an example of a tŷ unnos.

 The tŷ unnos has no status in English common law (the legal code which applied to England and Wales in this period), although there is some tradition of legal discussion about the point at which land occupied by squatters without title may be regarded as a legitimate possession.
 This legendary belief may bear some relation to genuine folk customs and actual practices by squatters encroaching on common or waste land.
 The tradition may have provided squatters with a sense that their actions enjoyed some legitimacy conferred by an older code of laws more in tune with values of social justice than the supposed "Norman yoke".
 The customary practice has no foundation in the Common Law regarding land usage as it applies in England and Wales.

 Many localities in Wales and England have a house or houses which may be identified as a one night house in local folklore.
 These may in fact be properties that were originally built by squatters and may be constructed in a vernacular building tradition using locally available materials.
-The Ugly House (Tŷ Hyll) is a celebrated example in Snowdonia.
+The Ugly House (Tŷ Hyll) is claimed to be an example in Snowdonia.

 Many of these legends seem to be passed on in ignorance of the broader tradition of the one night house and may feature picturesque details based on variants of the traditions noted above.
 These legends generally take the form of a prominent member of local society proposing a wager with a landless family that members who could raise a house in a night and a day could keep the property.
 Some versions of these legends may emphasise that the family may cheat and win out over the complacent authority figure by building a very small hut or by simply building a hearth and chimney.

 A good general account of one night house traditions is provided in the book Cotters and Squatters, by the British anarchist and writer on housing issues, Colin Ward.
 Ward considers the one night house tradition in the context of squatting and other informal systems of occupying and using land and relates accounts from England, Ireland, Scotland and Wales, which demonstrate clear parallels in different folk traditions.
 He observes that similar traditions exist in Turkey, France, and North and South America.